 Proceeds will fund expansion into new countries in Europe and Asia and technology improvements, Paul Nahi, Enphase’s chief executive officer, said today by telephone.
 That may include improvements to the company’s networking system that lets customers monitor performance of their solar panels.

 The shares began trading today on the Nasdaq Stock Market under the symbol ENPH and climbed 22 percent to $7.34 at the close in New York.
-That gives it a market value (ENPH) of $274 million, according to data compiled by Bloomberg.
+That gives it a market value (ENPH:US) of $274 million, according to data compiled by Bloomberg.

 Enphase makes microinverters that convert the direct current produced by solar panels into alternating current that is routed to the grid.
 Solar farms typically connect multiple panels to one, large inverter, while Enphase’s smaller products are designed to be wired to a single panel.
 The company says this increases efficiency.